 First, we will begin with one of our most important tax planning strategies for Wells Fargo employees.
 One of the best ways to minimize your tax liability is by maximizing your retirement plan contributions.

-• Traditional IRA: Contributing to a traditional IRA is another way to reduce your taxable liability if your income is within certain limits.3 The 2022 contribution limit for traditional IRAs is $6,000 with additional $1,000 catch-up contributions for individuals over the age of 50.4 Contributions can be made until the April 15th tax filing deadline.
+- Traditional IRA: Contributing to a traditional IRA is another way to reduce your taxable liability if your income is within certain limits.3 The 2024 contribution limit for Traditional IRAs is $7,000 with additional $1,000 catch-up contribution for individuals over the age of 50.4 Contributions can be made until the April 15th tax filing deadline.

 2. Utilize Roth Conversions